vuejs/vue-test-utils/docs/guides/using-with-typescript.md

 $ vue create hello-world
 ```

-In the CLI prompt, choose to manually select features, select TypeScript, and press enter.
+In the CLI prompt, choose to `Manually select features`, select TypeScript, and press enter.
 This will create a project with TypeScript already configured.

 ::: tip NOTE
 If you want a more detailed guide on setting up Vue with TypeScript, checkout the [TypeScript Vue starter guide](https://github.com/Microsoft/TypeScript-Vue-Starter).